 This photo, from The Guardian, shows 888,246 ceramic red poppies installed around the Tower of London.
 Each poppy represents a British or Colonial serviceman killed in World War I. It is the same basic idea as the uncountable pictograph but on a much grander scale.

-And finally the most common of all approaches in marketing reporting is to find an image or images that in some way represent, or evoke, something relevant to the number.
+And finally, the most common approach in marketing reporting is to find an image or images that represent or evoke something relevant to the number.

 Software